liukeyi300/AsyncReactAPPBasicConfiguration/README.md

-# A Dashboard-Page of SaleOrder

-Build for showing current selected sale-order on tv.
+# Basic Settings for an Async-React APP